-Program data is regularly discussed at monthly Department meetings.
-Program data is also shared with our EDAD Advisory Committee to obtain their perceptions regarding the quality of our program and our graduates.
+Program data are regularly discussed at monthly Department meetings.
+Program data are also shared with our EDAD Advisory Committee to obtain their perceptions regarding the quality of our program and our graduates.
 The review of program data generally brings up discussion around how we might improve our program and ultimately the quality of our graduates.
-One examples of how these discussions have impacted our program include the following:
+Program data indicate that program completers demonstrate necessary competencies with regard to the Superintendent endorsement and are perceived by employers, albeit with a limited response rate, to have proficiency in their positions.
+As such, the program has chosen to maintain the courses without substantive changes at this time but will continue to periodically review the data to determine the need to make alterations.